adaltas/node-nikita-docs/src/md/metadata/attempt.md

 ## Introduction

-The "attempt" option is an indicator of the number of times an action has been rescheduled for execution when an error occurred.
+The "attempt" property is an indicator of the number of times an action has been rescheduled for execution when an error occurred.

-The "attempt" option is only readable from inside an handler function.
+It is only readable from inside an handler function.
 An attempt to pass this option when calling an action will have no incidence.
-It is expected to be used conjointly with the ["retry" option](/metadata/retry/).
+It is meant to be used conjointly with the ["retry" option](/metadata/retry/).

 ## Usage